Tor Des Geants, Take 3 – Getting the Monkey Off My Back

 Thanks to Kintec for most of the gear that helped get me through the race; my feet survived amazingly!
-My favorite piece of gear was my Norvan jacket that kept me dry and warm in the horrific weather.
+My favourite piece of gear was the Norvan jacket that kept me dry and warm in the horrific weather.

-Thanks to my training partners who made training an adventure, and thanks to everyone who put up with me while I was training, working and trying to renovate!
+Thanks to my training partners who made training an adventure.
+Also, thanks to everyone who put up with me while I was training, working and trying to renovate!